-- Break up all the chocolate and melt in a double boiler.
+- Break up all the chocolate and melt in a double boiler or microwave.
 Once melted, remove from heat and stir in the coconut cream, coconut oil, and vanilla extract

 - Add 2-3 tablespoons of the chocolate cream to the bottom of your loaf tin, and immediately cover with a layer of biscuits.
 Continue this pattern of alternating chocolate cream and biscuits until you have used up all your chocolate mixture.
 Make sure the very top layer is chocolate, not biscuits!